vpelletier/python-smartcard-app-openpgp/README.rst

 - A widely-compatible private key store protocol (so I do not have to start all over again the next time the policy changes).

-  A smart-card and a smart-card reader seem a sensible choice: there are widespread standards describing their protocol and they have been around for long enough in professional settings to have reasonable level of support in a lot of operating systems.
+  A smartcard and a smartcard reader seem a sensible choice: there are widespread standards describing their protocol and they have been around for long enough in professional settings to have reasonable level of support in a lot of operating systems.